yeeking/bcn-2024-system/notes.md

 # Notes on building Barcelona system

+# 24/10/2024

+Making changes for second session with Finn:

+- reset button on web interface that wipes the memory
+- visualisation of last MIDI prompt
+- visualisation of incoming MIDI??
+- is dash the best interface...

 # 23/10/2024

 Today Finn played live with the system for the first time using some sonobus streaming.